MIT-LCP/mimic-code/website/content/data/overview.md

 # Data Organization

 Data files are made available in a hierarchical strcture.
-The following block lists first patient's records as an demonstrative example (MIMIC-CXR v2.0.0):
+The following block lists the first patient's records as an demonstrative example (MIMIC-CXR v2.0.0):

 ```